OpenMask3D: Open-Vocabulary 3D Instance Segmentation

 \textbf{Open-vocabulary 3D scene understanding.} Recent success of 2D open-vocabulary segmentation models such as LSeg \citep{lseg}, OpenSeg \citep{openseg}, and OV-Seg\citep{ovseg} has motivated researchers in the field of 3D scene understanding to explore the open vocabulary setting \citep{clipfields, lerf, vlmaps, lmnav, cows, nlmapsaycan, openscene, pla, mazur-neural, semanticabstraction, conceptfusion, decomposingNF}.
-OpenScene \citep{openscene} uses per-pixel CLIP features extracted from posed images of a given scene and obtains a point-wise semantic representation of the scene as described in Sec.~\ref{subsec:ov2d}.
-On the other hand, approaches such as LERF \citep{lerf} and DFF \citep{decomposingNF} leverage the interpolation capabilities of NERF \citep{nerf} to extract a semantic field of the scene.
-However, it is important to note that all of these approaches have a limited understanding of object \textit{instances} and may face challenges when dealing with instance-related tasks.
+OpenScene \citep{openscene} uses per-pixel image features extracted from posed images of a scene and obtains a point-wise task-agnostic scene representation.
+On the other hand, approaches such as LERF \citep{lerf} and DFF \citep{decomposingNF} leverage the interpolation capabilities of NeRFs \citep{nerf} to extract a semantic field of the scene.
+However, it is important to note that all of these approaches have a limited understanding of object \textit{instances} and inherently face challenges when dealing with instance-related tasks.